 We maintain cash balances at financial institutions located in various states.
-We have cash balances at six banks totaling approximately \$13 million that is in excess of federally insured limits.
+We have cash balances at six banks totaling approximately \$14 million that is in excess of federally insured limits.

 Financial instruments that could potentially subject us to concentrations of credit risk are trade accounts receivable; however, such risks are limited due to the large number of customers comprising our customer base and their dispersion across geographic regions.
-We have approximately 33 customers with accounts receivable balances of between \$1 million and \$10 million and five customers with a balance greater than \$10 million, with the largest being approximately \$23 million.
+We have approximately 31 customers with accounts receivable balances of between \$1 million and \$10 million and five customers with a balance greater than \$10 million, with the largest being approximately \$24 million.

 We have several large customers that account for a significant portion of our sales.
-Our top ten customers accounted for 43%, 43% and 43% of our sales during fiscal years 2022, 2021 and 2020, respectively, with our largest customer accounting for 8% of our sales in 2022, 11% of our sales in 2021 and 13% of our sales in 2020.
-Six of the ten customers are food distributors who sell our product to many end users.
+Our top ten customers accounted for 43%, 43% and 43% of our sales during fiscal years 2023, 2022 and 2021, respectively, with our largest customer accounting for 9% of our sales in 2023, 8% of our sales in 2022 and 11% of our sales in 2021.
+Five of the ten customers are food distributors who sell our product to many end users.

-About 26% of our employees are covered by collective bargaining agreements.
+About 28% of our employees are covered by collective bargaining agreements.

-None of our vendors supplied more than 10% of our ingredients and packaging in 2022, 2021 or 2020.
+None of our vendors supplied more than 10% of our ingredients and packaging in 2023, 2022 or 2021.

 Virtually all of our accounts receivable are due from trade customers.
 Credit is extended based on evaluation of our customers' financial condition and collateral is not required.
-Accounts receivable payment terms vary and are stated in the financial statements at amounts due from customers net of an allowance for doubtful accounts.
-At September 24, 2022 and September 25, 2021, our accounts receivables were \$208.2 million and \$162.9 million, net of an allowance for doubtful accounts of \$2.2 million and \$1.4 million.
+Accounts receivable payment terms vary and are stated in the financial statements at amounts due from customers net of an allowance for estimated credit losses.
+At September 30, 2023 and September 24, 2022, our accounts receivables were \$198.1 million and \$208.2 million, net of an allowance for estimated credit losses of \$3.2 million and \$2.2 million.
 Accounts receivable outstanding longer than the payment terms are considered past due.
 We determine our allowance by considering a number of factors, including the length of time trade accounts receivable are past due, our previous loss history, customers' current ability to pay their obligations to us, and the condition of the general economy and the industry as a whole.
-We write off accounts receivable when they become uncollectible, and payments subsequently received on such receivables are credited to the allowance for doubtful accounts.
+We write off accounts receivable when they become uncollectible, and payments subsequently received on such receivables are credited to the allowance for estimated credit losses.